mgei/sdcar/README.md

 * `xpra list` to see all current sessions or get the DISPLAY number
 * To end: Ctrl+c in the Terminal, don't just close the window.
 Else you need to `xpra stop :DISPLAY` before `xpra start ...` again

 To install xrpa `sudo apt install xpra`.
 The version we use is 0.15.8 on the computer and 0.17.? on the Raspberry.
 Don't build from Source and try to get a newer version - it failed.

+## links, other projects

+* interesting code with socket for video transmission https://stackoverflow.com/questions/30988033/sending-live-video-frame-over-network-in-python-opencv
+* AutoRCCar the red car seen on Youtube code https://github.com/hamuchiwa/AutoRCCar